ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

+### Release 1.8.0

+ - Added more complete support for processing instructions in both the generic parser and in the sax parser.
+This change includes and additional sax handler callback for the end of the instruction processing.

 ### Release 1.7.1

  - Pulled in sharpyfox's changes to make Ox with with Windows. (issue #24)